noahaklem/movie_lister_v2/ruby/public/notes.md

     2. Movie - creating movie instances

-    3. CLI - Responsible for user interaction and presentation
+    3. CLI - Responsible for user interaction and presentation 3a.
+Greets user
+        3b.
+Asks for user input
+        3c.
+Ends program when finished

+## QUESTIONS
     Questions:
         1. Is there any class relationships?